-Parking stands in fully down position required when machine is being parked being parked in its neutral position see section 6.1-6.4.
-Start the tractor at low to moderate engine rev's, then engage PTO to allow the oil to circulate for about 10 minutes without operating any other control valves.
+Ensure any cable operated function is in its neutral position see section 6.1.
+Start the tractor at low to moderate engine rev's, then engage PTO to allow the oil to circulate for about 10 minutes without operating any other controls.
 This will make sure that the oil is thoroughly filtered by passing it through the filter but with the minimum of other components.